WenderHost/gf-entry-xml-export/README.md

 Entry XML files get exported here: `wp-content/uploads/xml/`

 ## Changelog ##

+### 1.1.0 ###
+* Setting a Gravity Forms field's "Admin Field Label" specifies the name of the XML tag used to hold the field's data in the XML export
+* Added special processing for a field's CSS classes.
+Currently there's only one optional class: `createdirectory` will use the value of the field to create a directory where the form's XML will be saved.

 ### 1.0.4 ###
 * Updating `$lead_source` variable to be `SITE_URL - PAGE_TITLE`